Buffy Anne Summers

 In the scene in which Buffy and Kendra are helping Angel out of the church, a cross can be seen around Angel's neck.

 When the police woman assassin opens fire in the school, she shoots Oz.
 The angle that she shot him at, and where we clearly see he was wounded, would indicate it could not go anywhere except into his arm.
 However, in the next scene Willow tells Giles it was only a scratch.
-If you watch the scene carefully, you'll find that it is impossible for it to be merely a scratch.
+If you watch the scene carefully, you'll find that it is impossible for it to be merely a scratch, unless his werewolf powers were kicking in and healing it quickly.

 Buffy: It's your lucky day, Spike.